-I have to be that annoying kid in the back of the class that raises his hand and asks this question: How did the Apollo astronauts survive without gamma radiation protection, then?
+That annoying kid in the back of the class raises his hand at this point and asks: How did the Apollo astronauts survive without gamma radiation protection, then?

-A good teacher would tell me to research this: How much gamma radiation do you get on a trip to the moon?
-The answer I found and believe is, it depends, a lot, on solar weather conditions.
+The patient teacher suggests researching this: How much gamma radiation do you get on a trip to the moon?
+The answer is, it depends, a lot, on solar weather conditions.

-One source says on a 6 month trip to Mars you’d get expect to get 250 mSv, that 1 Sv is the lifetime maximum allowed for an astronaut and that at 4 to 5 Sv, 50% of those exposed will be dead within 30 days.
-That sounds hopeful, but that trip to Mars is 100 times more radiation than we get in a whole year on earth.
-Worse, one bad solar event can dose you all at once with 1 Sv.
+One source says on a 6 month trip to Mars you’d get expect to get 250 mSv, and that that 1 Sv is the lifetime maximum allowed for an astronaut.
+At 4 to 5 Sv, 50% of those exposed will be dead within 30 days.
+That trip to Mars is 100 times more radiation than we get in a whole year on earth.
+Worse, one bad solar event can dose you all at once with 1 Sv, the lifetime maximum allowed.